Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 > I know your works: you are neither cold nor hot.
 Would that you were either cold or hot!
 So, because you are lukewarm, and neither hot nor cold, I will spit you out of my mouth.
 For you say, I am rich, I have prospered, and I need nothing, not realizing that you are wretched, pitiable, poor, blind, and naked.
 I counsel you to buy from me gold refined by fire, so that you may be rich, and white garments so that you may clothe yourself and the shame of your nakedness may not be seen, and salve to anoint your eyes, so that you may see.
 (Revelation 3:15–18, ESV)

 The church in Laodicea is the final church that Jesus mentions.
 This church is the other church that Jesus only rebukes.
 And the rebuke is very heavy.
-They are identified as useless (being neither hot, nor cold), full of pride (not relying on God), and blind (not realizing their wretchedness, nakedness).
+They are identified as useless (being neither hot, nor cold), full of pride (not relying on God), and blind (not realizing their wretchedness, nakedness, and shame).
 Churches that are useless for the ministry of the gospel are disowned by Jesus (for He will spit them out), which is a very terrible thing (see [Matthew 25:31-46](https://www.biblegateway.com/passage/?search=Matthew+25%3A31-46&version=ESV)).
 Make sure that you and the church you attend aren't described like the church in Laodicea!

 # New Testament Churches